Loki-Astari/ThorsSerializer/doc/usage.md

 ````

 ##Private Members
-If any members of the class that need to be serialized are private you must define a friendship to allow the `Traits<X>` class to access private members.
+If any members of the class that need to be serialized are private you must define a friendship to allow the `Traits<X>` class to have access to the private members.

 ````c++
     #include "ThorSerialize/Traits.h"